iszczesniak/cpp/memory/index.md

 * allocates memory for the return value on the stack.

-Small data may be passsed or returned in processor registers.
+Small data may be passed or returned in processor registers.
 For instance, if a function returns an integer, the return value can be returned in a register, e.g., EAX for x86, Linux, and GCC.